-Many of us across the southeast have already experienced the first of Old Man Winter’s throes: Here in East Tennessee, we’ve woken up to frosty mornings and look forward to seeing the season’s first flurries.
+Many of us across the southeast have already experienced the first of Old Man Winter’s throes: frosty mornings and snow flurries.
 And though the winter season means snuggling up to the coming stretch of holidays, good food and family, it also means that it’s time to adjust your skincare regimen to combat the dry winter skin that usually comes with the cooler temps and drier air.

 Here are 6 simple tips you can follow to avoid a flakey face, cracked hands, chapped lips and scaly legs and keep your skin smooth and supple all winter long: